amitvijapur/amitvijapur/README.md

 ---

-> *I build trading systems, agent infrastructure, and the routing layers that decide who should do the work — a model, a machine, or a person.*
+> *I build trading systems, agentic infrastructure, and the routing layers that decide who should do the work — a model, a machine, or a person.*

 ---